 There are cases when modifying the code is not possible and a restart is required.
 These include changing signatures, modifying generic functions, renamings of any kind, and some more.
 If this happens JetBrains Rider will make you aware by showing a tooltip.

-To finish the debugging session, press Ctrl+F2, select Stop in the Debug window.
-This will detach the debugger from the application and make the application exit (in case you have run it from JetBrains Rider).in the menu, or click
+To finish the debugging session, press Ctrl+F2, select Stop in the Debug window.in the menu, or click

 You may be also interested in the following language- and framework-specific guidelines: